The Christmas chocolate dipping is finally complete.

 This is my secret.
 Truffle shells.
 I purchase my truffle shells through Hauser Chocolates in Rhode Island.
 Yes, I have them shipped to Utah.
 I make sure the temperatures have cooled down before I order.
 I don’t want them melting during shipping.
 I order pecans from Georgia (they are amazing).
 Belgium Callebaut chocolate, Tahitian Vanilla bean, etc.

 I purchase the milk chocolate 26 mm shells.
-They cost $18 for 126 shells.
 I first ordered the dark chocolate shells because I’m a dark chocolate lover, but I thought it was just too much dark flavor going on.
 The center is filled with a dark chocolate ganache and they are dipped in dark chocolate.
-That’s why I opted for the milk.
+That’s why I use milk chocolate shells.

 The shells are packaged very well and rarely do I have a broken shell.